Maths National Curriculum

 At this stage, pupils should develop their ability to solve a range of problems, including with simple fractions and decimal place value.
 Teaching should also ensure that pupils draw with increasing accuracy and develop mathematical reasoning so they can analyse shapes and their properties, and confidently describe the relationships between them.
 It should ensure that they can use measuring instruments with accuracy and make connections between measure and number.

-By the end of year 4, pupils should have memorised their multiplication tables up to and including the 12 multiplication table and show precision and fluency in their work.
+By the end of year 4, pupils should have memorised their multiplication tables up to and including the 12 times table and show precision and fluency in their work.

 Pupils should read and spell mathematical vocabulary correctly and confidently, using their growing word reading knowledge and their knowledge of spelling.